5thkind/shotgun/README.md

 ## About The Project

-The Shotgun Playlist to 5th Kind repo is a server side rendered Express/Vue application that leverages Autodesk's Shotgun Rest API and 5th Kind's Rest API to take a playlist from Shotgun and upload it to 5th Kind.
+The ShotGrid Playlist to 5th Kind repo is a server side rendered Express/Vue application that leverages Autodesk's ShotGrid REST API and 5th Kind's REST API to take a playlist from ShotGrid and upload it to 5th Kind.

-**_Note:_** The following repo is set for a locally hosted version of shotgun and not does not officially support shotgun-cloud based implementations.
+**_Note:_** The following repo is set for a locally hosted version of ShotGrid and not does not officially support ShotGrid-cloud based implementations.

 ### Built With